-- IRFS 16 leases, this will be applicable to those authorities who have decided to voluntarily implement the standard, which the Council has decided not to implement at this stage. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May2020.
+- IRFS 16 leases, this will be applicable to those authorities who have decided to voluntarily implement the standard, which the Council has decided not to implement at this stage.
+The implementation of IFRS 16 Leases was deferred by a further two years, although an authority can voluntarily adopt the standard in 2022/23 or 2023/24.
+This Council will adopt the standard as from 1 April 2024 which will impact the statements in 2024/25 - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.